GarrettGunnell/AcerolaFX-Godot/Effects/Blur/README.md

 </br>

-There are also three experimental blurs that are **not to be used** in a game ever:
+There are also three experimental blur shaders that are **not to be used** in a game ever:
 * Unseparated Race Condition Box Blur
 * Unseparated Gaussian Blur
 * Unseparated Circle Blur